By the COOPTER Communication group

 - Presentation of the COOPTERR project by the partners to any networks, members and organisations they work with

-For most of us, it was the first time we participated to an online transnational meeting during 3 consecutive days.
+For most of us, it was the first time we participated in an online transnational meeting during 3 consecutive days.
 It wasn’t at all easy to focus 100% just for our discussion.
 With this new method and occasion, we learned also how we can develop our focus deeper online which was really challenging for us.
 But it was better than to postpone our meeting.
 We were able to get to know better our new partners.
 After our online meeting, we are waiting a lot for March 2021 when we are going to Orleans to France for a training.

 We would like to be grateful for UFISC hosting our first challenging online meeting.
 It was a good idea to realise.
 We know it wasn’t at all easy to keep our motivation but we would like to tell you UFISC made a great job!!!
 We learned a lot from these 3 days.